kimo18/AI_fashion_styler/README.md

 # Fashion AI Setup and Usage Guide

-This guide explains how to clone, set up, and run the DensePose project from Facebook Research.
+This guide explains how to clone, set up, and run the project from Facebook Research.

 ---